siberianfox/tinygwiki/TinyGv9k-Manual-Programming-and-Test-Instructions.md

 ##Setup
 The assembled board should be set up with the following:
 * Atmel-ICE programmer
-* Bench power supply - set to 24volts, current limit about 1.5 amps
+* Bench power supply - set to 24volts, current limit about 1.5 amps - OBSERVE POLARITY WHEN CONNECTING TO BOARD
 * Four stepper motors
 * USB connected to host computer